chesh27/RoboND-Rover-Project/README.md

 The last two cells in the notebook are for running the analysis on a folder of test images to create a map of the simulator environment and write the output to a video.
 These cells should run as-is and save a video called `test_mapping.mp4` to the `output` folder.
 This should give you an idea of how to go about modifying the `process_image()` function to perform mapping on your data.

 ## Navigating Autonomously
-The file called `drive_rover.py` is what you will use to navigate the environment in autonomous mode.
+The file called `drive_rover.py` is what is used to navigate the environment in autonomous mode.
 This script calls functions from within `perception.py` and `decision.py`.
-The functions defined in the IPython notebook are all included in`perception.py` and it's your job to fill in the function called `perception_step()` with the appropriate processing steps and update the rover map. `decision.py` includes another function called `decision_step()`, which includes an example of a conditional statement you could use to navigate autonomously.
-Here you should implement other conditionals to make driving decisions based on the rover's state and the results of the `perception_step()` analysis.
+The functions defined in the IPython notebook are all included in`perception.py` and I have filled in the function called `perception_step()` with the appropriate processing steps and updated the rover map. `decision.py` includes another function called `decision_step()`, which includes conditional statements to make driving decisions based on the rover's state and the results of the `perception_step()` analysis.

 `drive_rover.py` should work as is if you have all the required Python packages installed.
 Call it at the command line like this: